craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Features.md

 ##### Potent Menagerie
 *Prerequisite:* Proficiency in Animal Handling
-> "For whatever reason, you have access to a number of magical creatures who come to your aid when you call them."
+> "For whatever reason, you have can call upon the aid of a number of magical creatures."

 You may only ever have one Pet active at any given time.
+During a short or long rest, you may replace your currently active Pet with another Pet in your Menagerie.

+You can add a given Pet to your Menagerie by performing an associated ritual, the components of which are listed in the Pet's description.

 *Pet Rock*
+	-
 *Brown Bat*
 *Black Cat*
 *Baby Dragon*